 In 2016-2017, he devised Sacred Soundwalks, a sensory media project and sound installation exploring narrative memory of sacred sites in Kathmandu, Nepal and along historic pilgrimage routes to Mt.
 Kailash in Tibet.
 In June 2018, he presented research on “Audio Journaling for Self-Reflection and Participatory Assessment among Teens” at the International Conference on Interaction Design and Children in Trondheim, Norway.

 Nitin’s recent essay “Zona Intervenida: Performance as Memory, Transforming Contested Spaces” was recently published in Rethinking Peace: Discourse, Memory, Translation, and Dialogue, edited by Jeremiah Alberg, Alex Hinton and Giorgio Shani, Rowman & Littlefield International (March 2019).
 He is currently preparing an essay, “Invisible Lives, Visible Determination”, for the upcoming book Children, Youth and War to be published by University of Georgia Press.

 Nitin was nominated faculty fellow for the Graduate Institute for Design, Ethnography & Social Thought at the New School in 2018-2019, supported by a grant from the Andrew W. Mellon Foundation.
-As part of his fellowship he is researching how various forms of contestation and agonism in collective social contexts challenge and transform participatory design, particularly for Civic Media/Design and Urban Mobility Data.
+As part of this fellowship he conducted research on how contestation and agonism in collective social contexts challenge and transform participatory design, particularly for Civic Design and Urban Mobility Data.